 The Aquinas Guild Service Committee collects food and household items to support the Sharpsburg Food Pantry.
 In operation for more than a decade, this local effort which provides assistance to families in our surrounding communities is organized by the Juan Diego Conference of the Society of St. Vincent de Paul.
 Thanks to the support of local parishes and other conferences, including St. Scholastica's, more than 100 families are provided assistance each month.

-During January, we are requesting contributions of canned soup or chili or stew, and other non-perishable items.
+During February, we are requesting contributions of macaroni and cheese or pasta and sauce, and other non-perishable items.
 There is a red bin marked "Sharpsburg Food Pantry" in the back of the church to collect your donations.
 Please consider providing nourishment and hope to families in our area who need your help getting through difficult times.

 Thank you in advance for your support.